dwarvesf/WeAreHiring/README.md

 - **Customer first**: We provide the service with high quality and no latency response time.
 Customers have to be happy.
 - **Geeky style**: We can do anything, wear multiple hats, take multiple approachs from official to tricky way to achieve the goal.
 - **Teamwork**: **_Synchronisation_** and **_Collaboration_** are the most important key things.
 You can read this topic: [It's hard to become a team member](http://tieubao.me/writing/2014/12/05/it-is-hard-to-become-a-team-member/).
 We apply agile process to keep our spirits stick together.
-- **Proactive**: You need to figure out yourself what you want to do and what you want to contribute aligned to the team goal as a dwarf in the tribe.
+- **Proactive**: Pick your most productivity time to work.
+You need to figure out yourself what you want to do and what you want to contribute aligned to the team goal as a dwarf in the tribe.
 We are too busy to tell you.
 - **Growth and sharing**: You can learn another skill from other teammates.
 We are happy to share it to you.
 And we believe that working hard and improving yourself everyday will make you paid back later.
 Read [this topic](https://www.quora.com/How-can-I-motivate-myself-to-work-hard) to keep yourself motivated.

 ## We do agile